5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ATTENTION: You need to rename this config to config.plist in order to boot with this.
 You can't Boot Windows from within the BootPicker of OpenCore if you have Dual Boot Setup using a single HDD/SSD for both Windows and MacOS.

-In this config, have a look at ACPI > Add and enable either DSDT-HD.aml or DSDT-HD+.aml depending on the Display Panel your Lenovo T530 uses.
+In this config, have a look at ACPI > Add and enable either DSDT-HD.aml or DSDT-HD+.aml (never both) depending on the Display Panel your Lenovo T530 uses.
 Check the comments to decide which one you need.

 2. config_DSDT-less.plist

 This config runs macOS without a patched DSDT making use of ACPI Hotpatches (SSDT files and ACPI patches in the config).
-This is independent of the installed BIOS Version and DSDT and also runs a lot snappier.
+This is independent of the installed BIOS Version and also runs smoother and snappier.
 The current config is for T530 Models with HD+ Displays (Resolution ≥1600x900 px).
 If you have a Laptop with a lower resolution you need to add the correct Framebuffer-Patch for IntelHD 4000 (AAPL,ig-platform-id 03006601).

-But unfortunately, this config is currently not working 100% yet.
+Unfortunately, this config is currently not working 100% perfect yet.

 Currently not working:
 - Lid: Sleep/Clamshell Mode and switching over the Main Display to an External Monitor when the lid is closed
-- Power LED keeps pulsing sleep
+- Power LED keeps pulsing after exiting sleep

 Any help on getting this fixed is highly appreciated.

 Files are coming soon.
 I need to familiarize with how uploafing the EFI on githhb works first.

+CREDITS and THANKS:
+Al6042 and Sascha_77 from Hackintosh-Forum.de for providing patched DSDTs and initial EFI Folder for the T530 Daliansky for OC Little Repo with all the ACPI Hotpatches for OpenCore